niarb44/Application/README.md

 Features
 This to-do list application includes the following features:

-    -Adding new tasks separately for different categories
+    - Adding new tasks separately for different categories
     - Editing existing tasks
     - Marking tasks as done/undone
     - Deleting tasks"

 Contact
 If you have any questions or issues, please contact the project maintainers at dawid.golebowski@student.wab.edu.pl .

 PL: